-The scope and nature of cooperation with HEI, other academic institutions and networks as well as with business enterprises and other institutions relevant for the programme are plausibly presented.
+The scope and nature of cooperation with business enterprises and other institutions relevant to the programme are plausibly presented.
+The agreements forming the basis of the cooperation are documented.
 The cooperation is actively pursued and has a clear impact on the conception and implementation of the study programme.
-The agreements forming the basis of the cooperation are documented.

-Exceptional Exceeds quality requirements Meets quality requirements n.r.
-4.3 Cooperation and partnerships 4.3.1()Cooperation with HEIs and othe academic institutions o networks (Asterisk Criterion fo cooperation programmes) or x 4.3.2() Cooperation with business enterprises and othe organisations (Asterisk Criterion for educational and vocational programmes, franchise programmes) er Al x
+Exceptional Exceeds quality requirements Meets quality requirements Does not meet quality requirements n.r.
+4.3 Cooperation and partnerships 4.3.1( r) Cooperation with HEIs and other academic institutions or networks (Asterisk Criterion for cooperation programmes) Х 4.3.2( Cooperation with business enterprises and other organisations (Asterisk Criterion for educational and vocational programmes, franchise programmes) х